GraemeMalcolm/AI-102/instructions/04-use-a-container.md

 1. Open the Azure portal at [https://portal.azure.com](https://portal.azure.com), and sign in using the Microsoft account associated with your Azure subscription.
 2. Select the **&#65291;Create a resource** button, search for *cognitive services*, and create a **Cognitive Services** resource with the following settings:
     - **Subscription**: *Your Azure subscription*
-    - **Resource group**: *Choose or create a resource group (if you are using a hosted lab environment, you may not have permission to create a new resource group - use the one provided)*
+    - **Resource group**: *Choose or create a resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*
     - **Region**: *Choose any available region*
     - **Name**: *Enter a unique name*
     - **Pricing tier**: Standard S0